odrans/S3COM/README.md

 ./s3com config_default.nml
 ```

 The namelist contains information on input and output files as well as important options to run S3COM.
-See this [namelist description](output.md) for more detail.
+See this [namelist description](output.md) for more details.

 ## Environment & Compiling